The Safest South American Countries in 2024

 It is no secret to most that South America doesn’t have the best reputation when it comes to safety.
 With everything from dangerous roads to scams and even violent drug cartels, this is a continent that requires travellers to be a bit savvy.

-We constantly get asked ‘is South America safe to travel?’ and generally our answer is yes.
+We constantly get asked ‘Is South America safe to travel?’ and generally our answer is yes.
 However, there is no disputing that some countries in South America are safer to travel than others.
 If you’re planning your trip and feeling a little nervous about where to go, we’ve put together this comprehensive list of the safest South American countries.

-How Did We Decide the Safest South American Countries?
+How Did We Decide the Safest South American Countries? 🤔

-In order to compile this list, we’ve used the Global Peace Index rankings for 2023 (GPI).
+In order to compile this list, we’ve used the Global Peace Index rankings for 2024 (GPI).
 This index is compiled based on the degree of ongoing conflict, the extent of militarisation and the level of societal safety and security.

 While the GPI is a good place to start, it’s worth being aware that as with any research, it has its flaws.
 Safety is a hard thing to measure empirically as so much of it is based on individual experiences and the overall vibe of a place.
 While the Global Peace Index is far from perfect, it is the best source that we have for now.